Our Blog8 EV Myths in India Everyone Should Stop Believing

 Updated on:

-6 EV Myths Everyone Should Stop Believing
+8 EV Myths in India Everyone Should Stop Believing

 Myth 1: Electric Vehicles Can’t Travel Far Enough (Range Anxiety)